Adopted: August 14, 2020*

-These Procedures apply to Formal Complaints of Title IX Sexual Harassment regarding conduct directed toward a person in the United States, occurring in the programs or activities of the University, and allegedly perpetrated by any member of the Duke community as a Respondent.
-This includes, but is not limited to, full and part-time students and employees, including faculty members, physicians, staff, undergraduate students, graduate and professional students, doctoral students, post-doctoral scholars, student employees, and temporary and contract employees.
-These Procedures may also apply to third parties who are within Duke’s programs and activities, including applicants for admission and employment, visitors, visiting scholars, patients, employees of Duke contractors, and program participants.
+These Procedures apply to Formal Complaints of Title IX Sexual Harassment made after August 14, 2020 and regarding conduct directed toward a person in the United States, occurring in Duke’s programs or activities, and allegedly perpetrated by any member of the Duke community as a Respondent.
+Members of the Duke community include, but are not limited to, full and part-time students and employees, including faculty members, physicians, staff, undergraduate students, graduate and professional students, doctoral students, post-doctoral scholars and fellows, medical residents, house staff, student employees, and temporary and contract employees.
+These Procedures may also apply to third parties as Respondents who are within Duke’s programs and activities, including applicants for admission and employment, visitors, visiting scholars, conference attendees, patients, employees of Duke contractors, and program participants.

-The University identifies designated timelines throughout these Procedures.
-Generally, the University will complete its process from Formal Complaint through the Investigation Report in 90 days, and from the Investigation Report through the Hearing Officer’s Written Notification of outcome in an additional 45 days thereafter.
-In the event of an appeal, it will generally take 20 days from the filing of an appeal statement (and response, if any) through a decision from the appellate decision maker.
+Duke identifies designated timelines throughout these Procedures.
+Generally, Duke will complete its process from Formal Complaint through the Investigation Report in 90 business days, and from the Investigation Report through the Hearing Officer’s Written Notification of outcome in an additional 60 business days thereafter.
+In the event of an appeal, it will generally take 20 business days from the filing of an appeal statement (and response, if any) through a decision from the appellate decision maker.

 V. Intake Process for Reports of Title IX Sexual Harassment

-For allegations in which the Respondent is an undergraduate, graduate, or professional Student, reports of Title IX Sexual Harassment should be reported to OIE as follows:
+For allegations involving an undergraduate, graduate, or professional Student, reports of Title IX Sexual Harassment should be reported as follows:

-Once a report of Title IX Sexual Harassment is made, OIE, in consultation as necessary with the Human Resources Office (for Employees), the Office of the Provost (for Faculty), and the Office of Student Conduct (for Students), shall review the report to determine next steps, including when a Formal Complaint is filed at the same time as a report is made.
+Once a report of Title IX Sexual Harassment is made, OIE, in consultation as necessary with the Human Resources Office (for Employees), the Office of the Provost (for Faculty), and the Office of Student Conduct (for Students), shall review the report to determine next steps.

-If the allegations reported, if true, would not constitute Title IX Sexual Harassment within the scope of these Procedures, OIE will, as appropriate: (1) address the report under another set of procedures; (2) refer the matter to the Office of Student Conduct, Human Resources Staff and Labor Relations, or other appropriate University office or administrator; or (3) take no further action, if the reported conduct would not constitute a violation of any University policy.
+If the allegations reported would not constitute Title IX Sexual Harassment within the scope of these Procedures, OIE will, as appropriate: (1) address the report under another set of procedures; (2) refer the matter to the Office of Student Conduct, Human Resources Staff and Labor Relations, or other appropriate Duke office or administrator; or (3) take no further action, if the reported conduct would not constitute a violation of any Duke policy.
 In these instances, OIE will notify the Complainant of the action or referral.

-After receiving a report of Prohibited Conduct, including conduct that, if true, would constitute Title IX Sexual Harassment, OIE will promptly contact the Complainant and
+After receiving a report of Prohibited Conduct, including conduct that would constitute Title IX Sexual Harassment, OIE (or designee, with oversight by OIE) will promptly contact the Complainant and

-- inform the Complainant that even if they decide not to file a Formal Complaint, the Title IX Coordinator may do so on the Complainant’s behalf.
+- Inform the Complainant that even if they decide not to file a Formal Complaint, the Title IX Coordinator may do so.

 OIE will also ensure that the Complainant receives a written explanation of available resources and options, including the following:

-- Support and assistance available through University resources, including the Complainant’s option to seek Supportive Measures regardless of whether they choose to participate in a University or law enforcement investigation;
+- Support and assistance available through Duke resources, including the Complainant’s option to seek Supportive Measures regardless of whether they choose to participate in a Duke or law enforcement investigation;

 - The Complainant’s option to seek medical treatment and information on preserving potentially key forensic and other evidence;